CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 > By default, we use the 24-hour time format but we do support the meridian format as well e.g. 10am, 10pm

+Note
+> If no year, date or time is specified, the current year, date or time will be used in its place.
+> It is advisable to specify both the date and time.

 ## Add
 To add a task, you have to start your command with the keyword `add`.